zwe-htet-paing/cook-assistant/README.md

 ### Source Code (`src` folder)

-* `flask_app.py`: The main entry point of the Flask API, responsible for serving the backend of the application.
+* `flask_app.py` - The main entry point of the Flask API

-* `streamlit_app.py`: The Chat UI for the application, built using Streamlit, providing an interactive interface.
+* `streamlit_app.py` - The interactive Chat UI for the application, built using Streamlit

-* `rag.py`: Contains the RAG (Retriever-Augmented Generation) logic used for retrieving data and constructing prompts for the application.
+* `rag.py` - The main RAG logic for building the retrieving the data and building the prompt

-* `ingest.py`: Handles the process of loading data into the knowledge base, crucial for populating the backend data.
+* `ingest.py` - Loading the data into the knowledge base

-* `minsearch.py`: An in-memory search engine that enables efficient and fast data retrieval from the knowledge base.
+* `minsearch.py` - An in-memory search engine

-* `db.py`: Includes the logic for logging requests and responses to a PostgreSQL database, ensuring proper tracking of interactions.
+* `db.py` - Includes the logic for logging requests and responses to a PostgreSQL database

-* `db_prep.py`: A script used for initializing the PostgreSQL database, preparing it for data storage.
+* `db_prep.py` - The script for initializing the database

 ### Root Directory Files

-* `test.py`: A utility script for selecting random questions, used for testing the application's logic and performance.
+* `test.py` - A script for selecting random questions for testing.

-* `demo_cli.py`: Provides an interactive Command-Line Interface (CLI) for interacting with the application.
+* `demo_cli.py` - An interactive Command-Line Interface (CLI) for interacting with the application.

-* `demo_streamlit.py`: The simple UI for the application, built using Streamlit.
+* `demo_streamlit.py` - The simple UI for the application, built using Streamlit.

-* `init_database.py`: Script for initializing the PostgreSQL database.
+* `init_database.py` - Script for initializing the PostgreSQL database.

-* `init_dashboard`: Script for setting up the Grafana dashboard.
+* `init_dashboard` - Script for setting up the Grafana dashboard.

 ## Interface

 We utilize Flask to serve the application as an API, and Streamlit for building the user interface (UI).
 Refer to the ["Running the Application"](#running-the-application) section for examples on interacting with both the API and UI.

 Streamlit provides a more interactive interface for users to access the application's functionalities through a user-friendly web interface.
-This is managed via streamlit_app.py.
+This is managed via `streamlit_app.py`.

 ## Ingestion